Keen to learn more about the what, where, when, and why of using branded games in your marketing strategy? You’ve come to the right place!

 Could games provide one piece of the puzzle when it comes to bringing people together and bolstering a sense of belonging?
 We certainly think so!
 They’re not a quick-fix for all the challenges arising from the new world of work, but they’re certainly a fun way to encourage interaction and put smiles on faces.

+Check out these examples of gamification in HR.
 19. Lean into seasonality

 We all know that Christmas is big business in the world of marketing, with huge sums often spent on campaigns that tap into the festive spirit.
 But what about those other times of year when you could be putting your brand front and centre?